 Steam distillers remove a high percentage of fluoride, and virtually any good reverse osmosis unit will provide fluoride reduction of 95% or better.
 Activated alumina, called AAL, removes fluoride well, but requires a relatively large bed and very slow flow rates.
 Because it requires such slow flow rates, AAL is not practical for whole house filtration.

 When thinking of a water filter system to ensure against these contaminants you should consider either an RO (Reverse Osmosis) system or an undersink unit that uses a ceramic filter such as the Doulton Utracarb.
-Both of these systems have a filter capacity that will remove 99.99% of bacteria, giardia, cryptosporidium and Hepatitis A. Also ensure that any filter system you consider has been tested and approved by an independent body such as NSF.
+Both of these systems have a filter capacity that will remove 99.99% of bacteria, giardia, cryptosporidium and Hepatitis A (should there be any present).
+Also ensure that any filter system you consider has been tested and approved by an independent body such as NSF.

 Each of the manufacturers of the water purification products that we sell has had independent quality control approvals.
 These have been carried out by independent organisations such as NSF International, standard 42 and 53, and WRAS approval ensuring that product performance claims are verified to the highest standard.
 The testing is unbiased, fair and accurate.
 This gives us confidence in the products we are offering.